 A DPhil (PhD) in Particle Physics covers a wide range of topics from the study of new particles produced at high energy accelerators to neutrinos, dark matter and dark energy in the Universe and experiments are carried out at facilities around the world.

 We run an open day for prospective graduate students in December – whether in-person or online – for entry the following year.
 It is an opportunity to meet supervisors as well as some of our postdocs and current graduate students.
-We will confirm the date and registration details nearer the time.
+We will reimburse reasonable expenses for travel within the UK.
+Please retain all receipts if you wish to make such an expense claim.

 How to apply